 About Newman Passage, Fitzrovia

-Dating from 1746, the high walls and small windows infer a sense of the city’s past seedy underbelly – one almost expects Bill Sykes to come strutting around the corner with Bullseye in tow.
+Dating from 1746, the high walls and small windows of Newman Passage give a sense of the seedy underbelly of 18th-century London – one almost expects Bill Sykes to come strutting around the corner with Bullseye in tow.

-In the 19th century, Fitzrovia and the adjacent Bloomsbury were a melting pot and gathering place of left-wing literary types, anarchists, radicals and other pseudo-politicos and Newman Passage was home to a co-operative kitchen for Communist refugees.
-It was also a famous location for London’s ‘streetwalkers.’
+In the 19th century, Fitzrovia and the adjacent Bloomsbury became a melting pot and gathering place of left-wing literary types, anarchists, radicals and other pseudo-politicos, with Newman Passage itself home to a co-operative kitchen for Communist refugees.
+It was also a famous location for London’s ‘streetwalkers’.

 Adjacent to the lane is the Newman Arms, a pub built in 1730 that was used previously as a tallow chandler, an ironmongery, a picture framers, and a brothel.
 A popular hangout for George Orwell, it inspired the ‘Proles’ pub in his dystopian novel 1984.

 Today Newman Passage is a stereotypical ‘ye olde’ London alley, and has been used by a plethora of filmmakers for a dark Georgian or Victorian atmosphere.

 The big draw for visitors is the Newman Arms however, where patrons can drink in the same spots as the likes of George Orwell and Dylan Thomas.
 The nautical-themed ground floor is tiny, but the upstairs Pie Room is permanently packed so make sure to book!